 - 1 cup buckwheat flour

-- 1 tsp baking powder, check label if gluten free
+- 1 teaspoon baking powder check label if gluten free

-- 1/2 tsp baking soda, check label if gluten free
+- ½ teaspoon baking soda check label if gluten free

 - Zest of a lemon

-- 2 flax eggs, (1 tbsp ground flax seed and 2½ tbsp water for each flax egg)
+- 2 flax eggs (1 tablespoon ground flax seed and 2½ tablespoon water for each flax egg)

 - Preheat oven to 190°C fanbake, and grease and line a loaf tin.

-- Make your flax eggs by mixing 2 tbsp of ground flaxseed with 5 tbsp water in a small dish.
+- Make your flax eggs by mixing 2 tablespoon of ground flaxseed with 5 tablespoon water in a small dish.
 Leave it to sit for about 10 minutes while you’re getting everything else organised.
 The ground flaxseed will swell and its texture will become jellyish.